 The flush is battery powered by the way.

-The fresh water tank features a handle which allows you to carry it easy for refills.
+The freshwater tank features a handle that allows you to carry it easily for refills.

 - Stylish design

 - Larger bowl and perfect height of the seat

 - Easy disposal

 #5 – Palm Springs Outdoor 5 Gal Portable

 Last but not the least, we have the Palm Springs Portable Toilet.
 I discovered this in a friend’s RV after I had bought the Camco and the Porta Potti and was very impressed with the design and the features.
 It does have a few minor niggles.